SugarChain-Studio/sugarch-utilities/packages/asset-manager/README.md

     Layer: [
         {
             // this means a picture resouce located at "Assets/ItemMisc/SimpleExample_Base.png"
-            // it will be drawn at [Left, Top] position related to character canvas
+            // it will be drawn at [Left, Top] position relative to character canvas
             Name: "Base",
             AllowColorize: true,
         },